camaraproject/Governance/ProjectStructureAndRoles.md

 **Changes in maintainership**

-When creating a new Sub Project the Steering Committee also nominates the Maintainers for it.
+When creating a new Sub Project the TSC also nominates the Maintainers for it.
 After that the Maintainers of a Sub Project decide upon the maintainership.

-Changes in maintainership have to be announced on the CAMARA Project mailing list.
+Changes in maintainership have to be announced on the mailing list of the Sub Project.
 They are decided  by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all Maintainers of a Sub Project and formalized by changing the MAINTAINERS.MD file of the respective Sub Project.

-A Maintainer may resign by notifying the Project mailing list.
+A Maintainer may resign by notifying the Sub Project mailing list.
 A Maintainer with no Project activity for a year is considered to have resigned.
 Maintainers that wish to resign are encouraged to propose another Project participant to take over their Project work.

 **Maintainer requirements**